Maisons-Laffitte station

-Maisons-Laffitte is a railway station in Maisons-Laffitte, a northwestern suburb of Paris, France.
+Maisons-Laffitte station is a railway station in Maisons-Laffitte, a northwestern suburb of Paris, France.
 It is on the Paris–Le Havre railway.
 The rer line A passes through the station.
 The station has a glass entrance with blue glass and is built in red bricks.
 The closest station to Maisons-Laffitte is the one of Sartrouville which is 1.3 km away.
 It is composed of two accessible platforms, both which are used for the rer line A.

+History

+Maisons-Laffitte station was opened in 1843 as part of the construction of the Paris–Le Havre railway, one of the oldest railway lines in France.
+Its creation played a major role in transforming Maisons-Laffitte from a quiet village into a desirable suburban town for Parisians and foregniers.

+The arrival of the railway encouraged residential development and helped establish the town’s reputation as a prestigious and accessible location, attracting wealthy families and contributing to the construction of the nearby Château de Maisons-Laffitte and surrounding estates.

+Services

+The station is currently served by: